 The Nominating and Corporate Governance Committee appreciates the value of thoughtful Board refreshment, and regularly identifies and considers qualities, skills and other director attributes that would enhance the composition of the Board.
 In the case of incumbent directors whose terms of office are set to expire, the Committee reviews these directors' overall service to SI-BONE during their terms, including the number of meetings attended, level of participation, quality of performance and any other relationships and transactions that might impair the directors' independence.
 In the case of potential director nominees, the Nominating and Corporate Governance Committee also determines whether the candidate is independent for Nasdaq purposes, which determination is based upon applicable Nasdaq listing standards, applicable SEC rules and regulations and the advice of counsel, if necessary.
 The Nominating and Corporate Governance Committee then uses its network of contacts to compile a list of potential nominees, but may also engage, if it deems appropriate, a professional search firm.
 The Nominating and Corporate Governance Committee conducts any appropriate and necessary inquiries into the backgrounds and qualifications of possible candidates after considering the function and needs of the Board.
-The Nominating and Corporate Governance Committee meets to discuss and consider the candidates' qualifications and then selects a nominee for recommendation to the Board by majority vote.
-In 2019, the Nominating and Corporate Governance Committee paid fees to Korn Ferry to assist in the process of identifying or evaluating director candidates.
+The Nominating and Corporate Governance Committee to the Board by majority vote.

 The Nominating and Corporate Governance Committee will consider director candidates recommended by stockholders.
 The Nominating and Corporate Governance Committee does not intend to alter the manner in which it evaluates candidates, including the minimum criteria set forth above, based on whether or not the candidate was recommended by a stockholder.
-Stockholders who wish to recommend individuals for consideration by the Nominating and Corporate Governance Committee to become nominees for election to the Board may do so by delivering a written recommendation to the attention of the Nominating and Corporate Governance Committee and care of the General Counsel at the following address: 471 El Camino Real, Suite 101, Santa Clara, CA 95050 at least 120 days prior to the anniversary date of the mailing of SI-BONE's proxy statement for the last Annual Meeting of Stockholders and no later than the 90th day prior to this year's annual meeting.
-Submissions must include the full name of the proposed nominee, a description of the proposed nominee's business experience for at least the previous five years, complete biographical information, a description of the proposed nominee's qualifications as a director and a representation that the nominating stockholder is a beneficial or record holder of SI-BONE's stock and has been a holder for at least one year.
+Stockholders who wish to recommend individuals for consideration by the Nominating and Corporate Governance Committee to become nominees for election to the Board may do so by delivering a written recommendation to the attention of the Nominating and Corporate Governance Committee and care of the Chief Legal Officer at the following address: 471 El Camino Real, Suite 101, Santa Clara, CA 95050 no earlier than 120 days prior to the anniversary date of the mailing of SI-BONE's proxy statement for the last Annual Meeting of Stockholders and no later than the 90th day prior to the upcoming annual meeting.
+Submissions must include the full name of the proposed nominee, a description of the proposed nominee's qualifications as a director and a representation that the nominating stockholder is a beneficial or record holder of SI-BONE's stock and has been a holder for at least one year.
 Any such submission must be accompanied by the written consent of the proposed nominee to be named as a nominee and to serve as a director if elected.